particle-iot/docs/src/content/datasheets/wi-fi/photon-2-photon-migration-guide.md

 The Photon 2 has components on both sides of the board, like the Argon.
 It is not available without the mounted headers, and cannot be reflowed directly to a base board like the Photon without headers.

 The Photon 2 does not have the solder pads for the RGB LED and SETUP/MODE button on the bottom.
 The RGB LED can be directed in software to other pins on the Photon 2.
-The SETUP/MODE button is avaiable on the header pins on the Photon 2.
+The SETUP/MODE button is available on the header pins on the Photon 2.

 ### Classic Adapter